LikaloLLC/tourguide.js/README.md

 Want to see how it works right away?
 [Try on JSFiddle](https://jsfiddle.net/eugenetrue/pwqshcLk/)

+### Checkout examples
+Demonstrating how Tourguide.js is integrated at /tourguide.js/examples

 ###  CommonJS

 Download `tourguide.css` and `tourguide.min.js`, add it to your project libraries, and then include it on page: